 15. Check out Hillcrest and North Park

 The vibrant, uptown neighbourhood of Hillcrest stands as San Diego’s LGBTQIA+ hub, home to an array of bars, restaurants, coffee houses, boutiques and unique shops.
 If you love thrifting, there are quite a few trendy thrift stores in the area as well.
-Nearby North Park is a hipsters hangout, bursting with sushi spots, great coffee shops and brunch spots, craft-beer bars and indie boutiques lining University Avenue.
-We checked out the North Park Thursday Market, held each Thursday from 3-7:30pm, then headed to Waypoint Public, an award-winning gastro pub, for a delicious dinner.
+Nearby North Park is a hipsters hangout, bursting with sushi spots, great coffee shops and brunch spots, craft beer bars and indie boutiques lining University Avenue.
+We checked out the North Park Thursday Market, held each Thursday from 3-7:30 pm, then headed to Waypoint Public an award-winning gastro pub (UPDATE: unfortunately they closed in 2020) for a delicious dinner.
 Find Hillcrest here and North Park here.

 16. Soak in the views at the Cabrillo Monument

 Our visit to the Cabrillo National Monument was one of the unexpected highlights of our trip!
 Commemorating the landing of Juan Rodriguez Cabrillo at San Diego Bay on September 28, 1542, it marks the first time a European expedition had set foot on what would later become the West Coast of the United States.
 Visitors will love the stunning views of the water and San Diego, just as we did!
-It was a great opportunity to learn about San Diego’s history, spot different types of Naval ships and use the views to gain a better appreciation for San Diego and just how beautiful California truly is.
+It was a great opportunity to learn about San Diego’s history, spot different types of Naval ships and use the views to gain a better appreciation for the city and natural beauty of California.
 There’s a fee of US$20 per vehicle, which you pay on the way into the area.
 Find the Cabrillo National Monument here.

 17. Feast at Liberty Public Market